amirgeva/cleanflight/tests/test_ecc/README.md

 A simulation using the code in this directory shows that this is about 0.7% probability that any byte has to have one of its bits flipped.

-After implementation of the error correction, the results of successful packets receive percentage is as follows:
+After implementation of the error correction, the results of successful packets receive percentage is in the table below, and the 30% loss from before is reduced to 2.6%

 | Noise Threshold % | Success Rate % |
 | ----------------- | -------------- |